maravento/blackip/README.md

 ### MODO DE USO / HOW TO USE
 ---

-La ACL **blackip.txt** ya viene optimizada.
-Descárguela y descomprimala en la ruta de su preferencia / The ACL **blackip.txt** is already optimized.
+`blackip.txt` ya viene optimizada.
+Descárguela y descomprimala en la ruta de su preferencia / `blackip.txt` is already optimized.
 Download it and unzip it in the path of your preference

 #####  Download and Checksum